sjtuytc/UnboundedNeRFPytorch/README.md

 <details>
 <summary> 4.1 Download processed data.</summary>

+- **Disclaimer**: users are required to get permission from the original dataset provider.
+Any usage of the data must obey the license of the dataset owner.

 (1) [Unbounded Tanks & Temples](https://www.tanksandtemples.org/).
 Download data from [here](https://drive.google.com/file/d/11KRfN91W1AxAW6lOFs4EeYDbeoQZCi87/view).
 Then unzip the data.

 ```bash